Don’t get stuck! Learn some plumbing blog ideas.

 It’s highly unlikely that a homeowner with a blocked toilet overflowing onto their bathroom floor is going to stop to read your blog post.

-However, your emergency-plumbing-solution blog post wasn’t written for right-now emergencies.
+However, your emergency-plumbing solution blog post wasn’t written for right-now emergencies.
+Plumbing blog topics don’t always have to be written for the user right now.

 By providing answers to their plumbing emergencies, your name will already be in mind when the $%&t hits the floor.